dpcairns/react-famous-cats/labs/LAB-11/SOLO-LAB-11.md

-# Mob Build: Users for Favorite Movies
+# Mob Build: Users for Coin Toss

-The app will allow a user to sign up and track their favorite movies (or TV shows if you prefer).
+The app will bring back our Coin Toss for an online version

 ## Background

-This is the site we will be using [The Movie DB](https://www.themoviedb.org) as well as [Firebase](https://console.firebase.google.com/), part of Google Cloud Platform (GCP).

-The Movie API is https://api.themoviedb.org/3. **Please note we will be using version `3`!**

-Please have at least one person in the mob **sign up for a key** for use in tomorrows lab.
+Users can play games for (pretend) money.

 ## LAB 11

 The goal of Lab 11 is to get user authentication and management set up.
-If you complete this part, start working on your search movies components.
+If you complete this part, start working on your coin flip components.

 ## Setup